All Episodes

 You know, the Clinton campaign suggesting that he was acting in the capacity of former President Bill Clinton's personal assistant, not his role overseeing the Clinton Global Initiative.

-They're too concerned about manufacturing an intent for a Donald Trump statement that where the intent never matters.
+They're too concerned about manufacturing an intent for a Donald Trump statement where the intent never matters.

 You know, this is a vulnerability in this election.